 What happened exactly?

 WordPress automatically generates a page for each image that you include on your website.

 Yoast SEO has a setting that lets you redirect these image pages to the post page that the image is included on.
 This is a nice feature, because those image pages are thin content - they only contain an image.
 These pages don't add any value, and just take up search engine's crawl budget.
 That crawl budget is better spent on pages that actually matter to your business.

 Due to a bug in Yoast, the settings for redirecting the image pages wouldn't correctly be carried over when upgrading from an older version of the plugin to Yoast SEO 7.0-7.0.2.
 If you had set up these image pages to redirect, that setting would not always correctly convert to the new setting, leading to crawlable (and indexable depending on your other settings) image pages.

-A quote from Yoast’s explanation about the bug:
+A quote from (opens in a new tab):

 "…As a result of that, lots and lots of attachment URLs got into Google's index.
 Some of those sites are now suffering from Panda-like problems."

 Shortly after the release containing the bug was done, a new release was done with a bug fix, however the original settings could not be restored.

 How can this have happened?

 Well, shit happens.
 When people are involved, mistakes are made.
 That's Murphy's law.